 The title of this film is a spoiler, as Colin Firth's character, King George VI, isn't even crowned until the last act, but never mind.
 The King's Speech is an entertaining, thoughtful drama about the turmoil Britain's royal family faced in the 1930s, as Albert, Duke of York – "Bertie" to his family – made his unexpected ascent to the… read more!

-Alas, not a movie about yours truly - that would be called Kinesy - this is the well-meaning if occasionally corny biography of Alfred Kinsey, the influential Indiana State University professor whose post-World War II interviews with ordinary Americans about their sexual practices blew apart countless old fashioned notions about sex in this country, and arguably opened the door to… read more!
+Alas, not a movie about yours truly – that would be called Kinesy – this is a well-meaning if occasionally corny biography of Alfred Kinsey (Liam Neeson), the influential Indiana State University professor whose post-World War II interviews with ordinary Americans about their sexual practices blew apart countless old-fashioned notions about sex in this country, and arguably opened the door… read more!

 Although Terrence Malick's following has dwindled to a few diehard film critics and movie geeks, the writer/director keeps churning out features in this fertile third act of his career.
 They all look great, thanks to Emmanuel Lubezki's flawless cinematography, Jack Fisk's rich production design, and the most attractive actors Hollywood has to offer.
 But Malick's increasing disinterest in narrative and his fondness for stilted voiceovers have turned… read more!